tsyesika/PyPump/README.rst

 Licence?
 ========

-We're licenced under the GPL v3.
+We're licenced under the GPL version 3 or (at your option) a later version.
 You can find more information about this licence at https://www.gnu.org/licenses/gpl.html

 Want to help out?